Compassionate, Skilled Divorce Representation

 The spousal maintenance guidelines consider a variety of factors, such as

-- How much each spouse makes
+- How much each spouse makes, or a spouse earning capacity

 - The duration of the marriage